artiso-solutions/roboTXT/Usage.md

 ## Using the MotorPositionController
 This component is only for motors with an associated distance counter.

-It cannot be directly instatiated using the constructor.
+It cannot be directly instantiated using the constructor.
 Instead use "ConfigureMotorPositionController" on an active "ControllerSequencer" to configure a motor to use position tracking.
 In order to configure a motor a "MotorConfiguration" must be provided.